 Anyone found to be behaving in public in a manner that can anger, antagonize, or upset the people around them may face charges of disorderly conduct in Pittsburgh.
 There are various ways in which a person can face this charge, as police have broad discretion when making their charging decisions.
-At the SMA Law Group, our qualified and experienced criminal defense attorney is ready to get to work on your case.
+At SMT Legal, our qualified and experienced criminal defense attorney is ready to get to work on your case.
 We will analyze all of the evidence being used against you so we can work to get your charges reduced or dismissed altogether.

 When we discuss consequences for a disorderly conduct charge in Pittsburgh, we want to first talk about the official consequences.
 Under commonwealth law, disorderly conduct is a summary offense that is punishable by up to 90 days in jail and a fine of up to $300.
 To be guilty of this summary offense, a person must have intended to cause a public inconvenience, annoyance, or alarm by: